ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 to her nieces.
 She shared in their attendance on Mrs. Bennet, and was a great comfort to them in their hours of freedom.
-Their other aunt also visited them frequently, and always, as she said, with the design of cheering and heartening them up--though, as she never came without reporting some fresh instance of Wickham's extravagance or irregularity, she seldom went away without leaving them more dispirited than she found them.
+Their other aunt also visited them frequently, and always, as she said, with the design of cheering and heartening them up -- though, as she never came without reporting some fresh instance of Wickham's extravagance or irregularity, she seldom went away without leaving them more dispirited than she found them.